Study in Romania

 For instance, you can study in:

-Which universities to attend in Romania
+Which universities and colleges to attend in Romania

 If you’re still undecided, you can always go with our recommendations and check out these universities:

 To attend a Romanian university, you should know that the application process is either online, or via post, and that you should contact the embassy or the consulate website, to see if you qualify to join one of the programmes.

 You can also make sure you’re accepted to a university if you:

 - Make sure to know what the language requirements are, and whether you have to prove skills in Romanian or English before enrolling in a degree programme;